HafizFasih/icp-book/icp-book/docs/part4-government/02-citizen-responsibilities.md

 | **Student receives free education** | Right to Education (25-A) | Duty to study honestly and obey school rules |
 | **Worker joins labor union** | Freedom of Association | Duty not to join organizations promoting violence |
 | **Person worships according to faith** | Religious Freedom (Article 20) | Duty to respect others' religious beliefs |

 ---

+## Summary Flashcards

+### Q1: What is Article 5 about?
+**A:** Article 5 sets the basic duties of citizens - loyalty to the state and obedience to the Constitution and law.

+### Q2: What does "inviolable obligation" mean in Article 5(2)?
+**A:** It means a duty that cannot be broken, stopped, or ignored under any situation.

+### Q3: Name three fundamental rights in Pakistan's Constitution.
+**A:** Right to life (Article 8), freedom of expression (Article 19), and freedom of religion (Article 20).

+### Q4: What is Article 25-A about?
+**A:** Right to free and compulsory education for all children aged 5-16 years.

+### Q5: What is the difference between loyalty and obedience?
+**A:** Loyalty is emotional commitment to the state.
+Obedience is following the law.

+### Q6: Who must obey Pakistani law?
+**A:** All Pakistani citizens (even when abroad) and all foreigners while in Pakistan.

+### Q7: What is Habeas Corpus?
+**A:** A special court order to protect someone from illegal arrest or detention.

+### Q8: What is Public Interest Litigation (PIL)?
+**A:** When any citizen can go to court to protect the rights of large groups or public interest.

+### Q9: Can fundamental rights be suspended?
+**A:** Yes, during a state of emergency, but some rights like right to life and protection from torture can never be suspended.

+### Q10: What are the two main parts of Article 5?
+**A:** Article 5(1) - Loyalty to the State, and Article 5(2) - Obedience to Constitution and Law.

+### Q11: What protections do religious minorities have?
+**A:** Freedom of religion, right to manage their institutions, reserved seats in Parliament, and cannot be forced to study other religions.

+### Q12: What is the difference between rights and duties?
+**A:** Rights are things the state must provide or protect.
+Duties are things citizens must do.

+---